mirabdi/PDAnalysis/README.md

 # Protein Deformation Analysis (PDAnalysis)

 Python package for calculating deformation between protein structures.

+Code is still being developed, but this version has been released early for the purpose of peer review and testing.
+If you encounter any problems, either post an [Issue](https://github.com/mirabdi/af2-analysis-code/issues) or send an email to [John McBride](mailto:jmmcbride@protonmail.com).

 ## Description